Quick Candy Bar Poke Cake Recipe

 Next, I poured about a cup of ready-made caramel ice cream topping into the still-warm cake.
 I used a store-brand topping that comes in a plastic squeeze bottle.
 While the cake was warm and welcoming, I drizzled that golden caramel sauce lovingly into the awaiting cake craters.

-I wanted to make sure that the candy bar cake had a nice caramel glaze, so I added a smidge more for good measure.
+I wanted to ensure that the candy bar cake had a nice caramel glaze, so I added a smidge more for good measure.
 Then, I let the cake rest on my cooling rack until I couldn’t feel any warmth on the bottom of the pan.
 Cooling is an important step, so please be patient.

 I could have used a boxed frosting mix or the kind that comes in a can, and maybe I will if I’m in a pinch for time.
 The knock on those frostings is that they tend to be rather skimpy, and I don’t believe for a minute that frosting should ever be thin!

-Besides, years ago, I found a chocolate frosting recipe on the side of a Hershey’s cocoa tin that’s so quick and easy AND tastes so much better than any other; it’s been my go-to forever.
-It’s called “lickety-split frosting,” and I always especially enjoyed the “lickety” part on the spoon and the beaters! 😊
+Besides, years ago, I found a chocolate frosting recipe on the side of a Hershey’s cocoa tin that’s quick and easy AND tastes so much better than any other; it’s been my go-to forever.
+It’s called “lickety-split frosting,” I always especially enjoyed the “lickety” part on the spoon and the beaters! 😊

 While the cake was cooling, I whipped up my frosting using this time-tested recipe!!
 I cloaked the cake generously with frosting, and before it set, I tossed on about 3/4 cup of coarsely chopped, salted peanuts.
 I used the shiny kind they call “party peanuts” because they are more like the ones in the famous candy bar!